jahrik/home_lab/ghost/firewall.md

 # Firewall

-## How I made sense of pfSense
 When I first signed up with my current ISP a few years back, I started with a student plan that was around $35 a month for basic speeds.
 More than enough for me to attend online classes and play the occasional MMO.
 Fast-forward a few years and they were charging me about $180 a month because of our family's usage of video streaming services and massive game downloads for the PS4.
 Me working from home more often and constantly downloading vagrant boxes and docker images all day didn't help either.
 I called up my local ISP and asked about a business account.
 I had to sign a 3 year contract, but they gave me the same speeds I had without the data caps, plus a public IP to use.
 So I thought to myself, "Neat!, what can I do with that?
 Maybe I could tinker around with hosting something?"

-It took me about a week to get the IP somewhat working.
+It took me about a week to get the public IP somewhat working.
 I'm still not happy with it and it still needs more work.
-I'll try and explain it all here in hopes that I can save someone else out there some pain.
+I'll try and explain it all here in hopes that I can save someone else out there some of the pain I went through figuring it all out.

-### Installation
+## Installing pfSense

 [Download pfSense](https://www.pfsense.org/download/)
 I normally burn it to a usb, but you can also use a cd.
 The dd command is my go to for this one.